 Running and training shoes provide specific types of support to prevent injury.
 Here are some of the ways a mismatch of shoe to workout may increase your chances of injury:

-If you’re still unsure about what shoe is best for you, find an ASICS Store for expert guidance or your local specialty sports store.
+If you’re still unsure about what shoe is best for you, head to an ASICS retail store for expert guidance or your local specialty sports store.